nextsun/IDCardScanner/README.md

 The other is picked automatic by OpenCV, but it also can be adjust by user.

-We open the picker controller like this
+We open the picker controller like this:

 ```